bexelbie/bexelbie.github.io/_posts/2016-08-18-czech-national-wine-cellar.md

 It was great to see the quality wines available in the Czech Republic on display.
 Wine making is an old art here, but it was [nearly lost under Communism](http://mobile.nytimes.com/2016/08/16/world/europe/czech-wine-moravia.html?_r=0).
-This may also explain why a lot of the wines I find in the story are not raved about.
-The wine makers are really rediscovering the art and we haven't seen it trickle all the way down yet to the Tesco yet.
+This may also explain why a lot of the wines I find in the store are not raved about.
+The wine makers are really rediscovering the art and we haven't seen it trickle all the way down to the Tesco yet.

 At the end of the day, after we had tried countless wines (one person who claims they counted said they sampled 29 wines), we purchased a total